Question: What should employers do to prepare for the January 1, 2020, effective date of new DOL white collar exemptions?

 - Review employee communications regarding policies, the enforcement of such policies, and how you will communicate these changes to those employees who will be affected by the change in status.

 Our April 16, 2019, webinar features wage and hour experts explaining what employers need to know and do to be compliant with the new white collar exemption regulations.
 It’s now available to ThinkHR customers for on-demand viewing.
 (Log into your ThinkHR account before clicking the link.)
-Read more coverage on the proposal on our blog and subscribe at the box on right to be notified as the proposal moves through the process.
+Read more coverage on the proposal on our blog and subscribe at the box on right to be notified when we post new articles.